untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-How-to-create-a-dlt-source-with-a-custom-authentication-method-rest-api-vs-airbyte-low-code.md

 In comparison, here is the full code produced by Airbyte contributors with the Airbyte low-code CDK via the connector builder GUI: [Airbyte Zoom Source](https://github.com/airbytehq/airbyte/blob/e669832b184d0e864a7b57343ee7d4ae3f285af1/airbyte-integrations/connectors/source-zoom/source_zoom/manifest.yaml).

-The last step is to write a pipleine which uses our new dlt Zoom source connector.
+The last step is to write a pipeline that uses our new dlt Zoom source connector.

 ```python
 import dlt